How To Learn French

 - How much time you can dedicate to learning French.
 You should ideally set aside a little bit of time to study French every day, although this time may vary.
 Even just 10 minutes a day can be helpful, but keep in mind that the more time you can dedicate, the better.

-- You French learning goals.
+- Your French learning goals.
 Would you like to dedicate an equal amount of time to all language learning skills?
 Or are you more interested in speaking and listening than reading and writing?
-If you plan to prioritize some skills over others, make sure to incorporate this into your plan.
+If you plan to prioritize some skills over others, incorporate this into your plan.

 - Your deadlines.
 This also plays a major role in determining how much time you should dedicate to learning.
 If you need to learn French as fast as possible for an upcoming trip or move, then you will need to dedicate as much time as possible to learning the language.